ByteWelder/TactilityDocs/docs/versions/main/device-development/guide.md

 ## Create project folder

-Make an empty new folder in `Boards/`: the name should match board identifier that was set in the sdkconfig file.
+Make an empty new folder in `Devices/`: the name should match device identifier that was set in the sdkconfig file.

 ## Create device.properties

-The `sdkconfig` is generated from `device.properties` file in `Boards/your-device-id/`
+The `sdkconfig` is generated from `device.properties` file in `Devices/your-device-id/`

+Run `python device.py your-device-id` to generate the `sdkconfig` file for the device.
+You can add `--dev` to generate partitions with a `4 MB` footprint for faster flashing.

 See the [device.properties documentation](device-development/device-properties.md) for more info.

-Create a `sdkconfig.board.yourboard` file.
-It's good to use one of the other boards of a similar architecture as reference.

-Devices with a large flash ROM (e.g. `16 MB`) will take long to flash.
-Consider making making a copy of `sdkconfig.board.yourboard` named `sdkconfig.board.yourboard.dev` with a `4 MB` partition table.
-The `.dev` files are ignored by git.

 ## Implementation

-Look at other board projects to see how they are set up.
+Look at other device projects to see how they are set up.
 The LilyGO T-Deck is one of the better reference implementations.
-Keep in mind that other boards might have the same or similar hardware, so you can possibly copy parts of their implementations. (e.g. the display and/or touch driver)
+Keep in mind that other devices might have the same or similar hardware, so you can possibly copy parts of their implementations. (e.g. the display and/or touch driver)

 Make sure there's a `extern const tt::hal::Configuration hardwareConfiguration = { .. }` variable declared.
 It needs to be declared exactly like this.
 Place it in a file named `Configuration.cpp`